kpittech1/TheKidsApp/index.md

 ### Support or Contact

-Having trouble with App or do you have any suggestion for improving it?
+Having trouble with the App or do you have any suggestion for improving it?
 Pleaes send us an email to kpittech1@gmail.com and will be more than happy to help you out.